The Gauge-Higgs Legacy of the LHC Run II: Electroweak precision sector

 The first eight operators generate anomalous weak boson couplings to fermions, while they do not affect the Higgs coupling to fermions, see Tab.~\ref{tab:operator_influence}.
 They do modify the Higgs couplings to weak bosons and fermions, for instance introducing point-like $HVff$ interactions.
 We also include the 4-lepton operator $\ope_{LLLL}$ as it induces a shift in the Fermi constant.
 For our study we assume diagonal and generation independent Wilson coefficients for the fermionic operators affecting the electroweak currents.
 Further, we will eliminate the leptonic operators $\ope_{\phi L,ii}^{(1)}$ and $\ope_{\phi L,ii}^{(3)}$ using the equations of motion:

 Assuming a universal flavor structure this leaves us with the additional contributions to our effective Lagrangian,

 Together with Eq.\eqref{eq:ourlag1} this defines the operator basis for our global analysis, altogether 18 operators plus the invisible Higgs branching ratio.
 While the additional operators affect many of our LHC measurements, they are also strongly constrained by electroweak precision observables.
-The challenge is that the bosonic operators in Eq.\eqref{eq:ope_new1} and the fermionic operators in Eq.\eqref{eq:ope_new2} not only contribute to electroweak precision physics, but also to di-boson or Higgs production at an observable level.
+The challenge is that the bosonic operators in Eq.\eqref{eq:ope_new1} and the fermionic operators in Eq.\eqref{eq:ope_new2} not only contribute to electroweak precision physics, but also to di-boson or Higgs production at an observable level, where they are included e.g.~in our study of triple gauge vertices.
 Because the two data sets combine very different combinations of operators, we have to combine our Run~II analysis with a set of electroweak precision observables.
 We follow Ref.~\cite{unitarity} and review this approach briefly.
 Our $Z$-pole observables are

 with measurements and correlations taken from Ref~\cite{ewwg}.
 We also include the $W$-observables

 with values taken from Ref.~\cite{pdg}.
 The SM predictions for these observables are taken from Ref.~\cite{deBlas:2017wmn}.
 We note that for the SM prediction of the $W$-mass this includes the full one- and two-loop EW and two-loop QCD corrections of $\mathcal{O}(\alpha\alpha_s)$ as well as some 3-loop contributions.
 The contributions of our dimension-6 operators can be found in Ref.~\cite{unitarity}, where we limit ourselves to linear contributions from the higher-dimensional operators considered in our fit.
 This approximation is justified as long as the dimension-6 corrections are small, \ie $f m_Z^2/\Lambda^2 \ll 1$ assuming that the typical energy scale of electroweak precision data is around $m_Z$.
 The standard analyses of electroweak precision data indeed give individual limits of the kind